GeekGurusUnion/221-PA5/README.md

 !
 If your `&&` doesn't work, just split up the commands e.g. `git add .` then `git commit -m "your message"` etc.
 ```
+## Database Connection

+Our cloud database runs on Google Cloud.
+You connect exactly the same way as you would with the other Practical Assignments, the connection details are in the "config.php".
+You can use it with any canned app such as MySQL Workbench.
+The only difference is when we start working on the database itself, there is no need to dump & upload the database to Github everytime, so it saves a lot of time.

+If this doesn't work we'll revert to the traditional dump & send method.

 ## Email Addresses & Student Numbers
 Iwan de Jong (u22498037): u22498037@tuks.co.za